 The JD/MBA is a popular dual degree arrangement around the country.
 It promotes integration of the fields of Business Administration and law in furtherance of careers in public service.
 The dual degree program enables students to earn both degrees in four years of full-time study, rather than the usual five.
 Recipients of the JD/MBA have attained professional credentials for a diverse range of careers in business, finance, law, government, nonprofit organizations, teaching, and research.
-The program of study is flexible and individualized to provide each student with the best feasible combination of these two disciplines.
 Students completing the JD/MBA will be well positioned to contribute to effective governance in North Carolina, adding capacity to identify and solve problems facing the state and its communities.

 Prospective students must apply to and be granted separate admission to both programs, which entails submitting all required application materials and meeting the admission standards of both programs.

 Students will be assigned an MBA advisor to help plan out a schedule to fulfill the following requirements.